 Through his investigation into some of the most famous golden ages in history, such as the Renaissance, Song Dynasty Hangzhou, Vienna of 1900, and several others, he concluded that it’s not the geography or times but a specific set of conditions that lead to what he refers to as “genius clusters” – hubs of intense artistic and intellectual activity.

 Weiner’s book implies that the clusters that define golden ages can be formed by nurturing talent.
 When we study these extraordinary times, we can replicate the same conditions.

-Several golden eras took place in various parts of the world and in different fields that we can learn from.
+Several golden ages in history took place in various parts of the world and in different fields that we can learn from.
 If you’re interested, I encourage you to do your own investigation.

-For the purpose of this article, I’ve picked eight golden ages from ancient and medieval times that span across cultures and are popular favorites among historians and history-lovers.
+For the purpose of this article, I’ve picked eight golden ages in history from ancient and medieval times that span across cultures and are popular favorites among historians and history-lovers.